avaframe/AvaFrame/docs/moduleAna4Stats.rst

 The input requirements are the same as for :py:mod:`com1DFA` with one important difference: an additional *ci95* attribute is needed for the release shapes.
-This describes the confidence intervall for the release thickness, using the same units.
+This describes the confidence interval for the release thickness, using the same units.
 I.e. if you are using a release thickness of 1.5m, you need to provide the ci in [m] as well, for example ci=0.3m.
 The release thickness is then automatically varied within the release thickness plus/minus the confidence interval.